 Will we be able to visit the College for a tour?

 We would like to be in a position to offer tours in the near future.
 Details of these will be advertised on our website when available.
-If you haven’t already done so, we recommend that you check out our virtual tour: wqe.ac.uk/welcome-to-wqe/campus-and-facilities/virtual-tour.
+If you haven’t already done so, we recommend that you check out our virtual tour in the meantime: wqe.ac.uk/welcome-to-wqe/campus-and-facilities/virtual-tour.
 If we are able to start tours later in the term, the arrangements for booking will be made available on our website and social media accounts.

 How long is the College day?